amd/amd_smi_exporter/README.md

 <a name="custom"></a>
 ## Custom rules

-The prometheus query language allows the user to customize his queries based on his/her requirements.
+The prometheus query language allows the user to customize his queries based on user requirements.
 Here are a few sample queries that may be built over the aforementioned objects:

 * > ### amd_core_energy{thread="101"}/1000000
 	Displays the core energy of core 101 shifted by six decimal points.